percona/pmm-doc/docs/install-pmm/install-pmm-client/binary_package.md

-# Install PMM client with binary package
+# Install PMM client manually

 To install PMM client with binary package, do the following: